 - Relationship predictions to help validate known relatives (no population weights)

 - Relationship predictions for X-DNA matches (ignoring atDNA, added 29 June 2022)

 DNA-Sci — advancing the science of relationship predictions.
 Feel free to ask a question or leave a comment.
 And make sure to check out these ranges of shared X-DNA, shared atDNA percentages, and shared atDNA centiMorgans.
-Or, try a tool that lets you find the amount of an ancestor’s DNA you cover when combining multiple kits.
-I also have some older articles that are only on Medium.
+Try a tool to visualize how much DNA full-siblings share?
+DNA-Sci is also the original home of DNA coverage calculations.